 Fulvius Junius Macrianus

-As Macrianus and his father reached Illyricum, they were met by the legions of Gallienus under the command of his general Aureolus.
-In the battle that followed, Macrianus’ legions were defeated and Macrianus, along with his father, were both slain.
+As Macrianus and his father reached the province of Illyricum (modern-day Croatia), they were met by the legions of Gallienus under the command of his general, Aureolus.
+In the battle that followed, Macrianus‘ legions were defeated, and Macrianus, along with his father, were both slain.

 Mints: Antioch, Emesa